TadLeonard/tfatool/README.md

 Files can also be filtered by their name.
 The `-j` or `--only-jpg` option filters for JPEG files.
-Filters of greater complexity can be made with the `-k` or `--match-regex` option, which matches the filename against a given regular expression pattern.
+Filters of greater complexity can be made with the `-k/--match-regex` option, which matches the filename against a regular expression pattern.
 Some examples:

 * `--match-regex '.+\.raw'`: match all files ending in `.raw`
 * `-k 'IMG-08.+\.jpg'`: match all JPEGs starting with `IMG-08`

 ### Example 1: sync newly created files on FlashAir card

-Watch for new files on the FlashAir SD card.
-When new files are found, write them to a specified local directory.
+The `-s/--sync-forever` mode watches for new files.
+When new files are found, they're synchronized with the specified local or remote directory.

+File synchronizing can be done in one of three ways:

+1. Download only (default or chosen with `-y down/--sync-direction down`)
+2. Upload only (`-y up/--sync-direction up`)
+3. Bidirectional (`-y both/--sync-direction both`)

+Monitor FlashAir for JPEGs and copy them to `path/to/files` as they appear.

 ```
 $ flashair-util -s -d path/to/files --only-jpg